 a.
-This activity aims to get students thinking about issues connected to water, water scarcity and ways to conserve water.
+This activity aims to get students thinking about issues connected to water.
 Ask students to work in pairs to discuss the questions.
 Get feedback from one or two pairs on what they discussed.

 2. Key words

 a.
 Ask students to work individually or in pairs to find the words in the wordpool in the article and then complete the definitions.
 Allow a few minutes for students to check answers in pairs or groups before checking answers with the whole class.